When Is 'Supergirl' Season 2 Coming To Netflix?

 As for Supergirl, the second season will wrap on May 22, 2017.
 It will be a one-hour special and likely will see the return of Superman, played by Tyler Hoechlin.
 Screen Rant reports that General Zod will make an appearance in the season finale, “Nevertheless, She Persisted,” and will be played by Mark Gibbon.
 Since this is one of Superman’s villains, it makes sense that he will make an appearance.
 However, it will be his cousin, Supergirl, who takes charge in the battle.

 Supergirl will certainly have her hands full.
-There is still Rhea and Cadmus to deal with and now a new enemy is going to make an appearance.
+There is still Rhea and Cadmus to deal with, and now a new enemy is going to make an appearance.
 It is possible that Zod will be left for Supergirl Season 3, which was confirmed by The CW back in January.
 The Season 3 villain will definitely appear in the Season 2 finale.
 Having Zod as that big bag will certainly make sense for the DC comic fans.

 Last night's episode of #Supergirl is one of the best of the season—our recap: https://t.co/CxAzfPQ3VW pic.twitter.com/Kp7ovfiPCP